latex3/latex3/l3in2e/readme-dev.txt

-When you pull down the SVN repository, you'll generally want two things: the actual packages files so you can use the expl3 bundle, and the documentation.
+When you pull down the SVN repository, you'll generally want two things: the actual packages files so you can use the `expl3` bundle, and the documentation.

 ## Package files

-We don't have an automatic way to do this yet, sorry.
-Run `tex l3.ins` to generate the .sty files for the expl3 modules.
-Then move them somewhere that TeX will find them.
+Install `expl3` in your local texmf directory with

+   make localinstall

+The installation directory is detected automatically, and in a normal TeXLive distribution will be used in preference to any existing `expl3` code directory.

 ## Documentation

-This is handled most easily by the makefile.
-For an individual module, you can run
+For an individual module, generate the documentation with

     make doc F=<module>

-For example

-    make doc F=l3quark

-This will produce l3quark.pdf, including the documentation for that module and its implementation source code.
+For example, `make doc F=l3quark`.
+This will produce `l3quark.pdf`, which includes the documentation for that module and its implementation source code.

-To generate the complete documentation, source3.pdf, run
+To generate the complete reference documentation for the `expl3` bundle, source3.pdf:

     make sourcedoc

-Note that source3.pdf does not include the modules' implementation source code; therefore, source3.pdf is a rough subset (plus index) of the complete set of typeset module PDFs.
+Note that source3.pdf does not include the modules' implementation source code; therefore, `source3.pdf` is a rough subset (plus index) of the complete set of typeset module PDFs.

-To generate source3.pdf and each module documentation, run
+To generate `source3.pdf` and each module documentation, run

     make alldoc